AlecTraas/computational-geo-lab/README.md

 * Presentations to the other groups: Tue Feb 27 at 5-6:30pm, Kerchof 314;
 * Meeting with Math Club and AWM: Tue Apr 2 at 5-6:30pm, Kerchof 314;
-* Farmers Market: Sat Apr 27 at 9-11am, IX Art Park;
+* Farmers Market: Sat Apr 27 at 9-11am, IX Art Park.
-* (Maybe?)
-Star Hill Pathways: Mon Apr 29.